Quantum noncommutative ABJM field theory: four- and six-point functions: Scalar field four-point functions

-It is important to note that there are two types of triangles once one assigns external momenta.
-Above we have only listed the sum of the first type contributions as in Fig.\ref{fig:Fig31} of the manuscript.
-The second type can be obtained from the first one by simple exchange of external momenta.
-So we shall have altogether eight diagrams.
-Finally note that products of $\varepsilon(a,b,c)$ terms, in Eqs (\ref{boxfq}), and (\ref{trifq}) respectively, shall further be replaced with the relevant contractions and computed using FORM.
+from where we trivially see vanishing of numerator (\ref{TRI2}) in the ${\theta\to 0}$ limit.\\ ($II$) The second compact type $S_{II}^{tri}$ can be obtained from the first one by simple exchange of external momenta.
+So we shall have altogether sum of eight diagrams, i.e. eight contributions.

-Inspecting and comparing carefully this paper expressions from (\ref{tria1}-\ref{TRI1}), and relevant integrals in Appendices B.2.3, B.3.3, C.3, C.3.2., with analysis regarding integrals $\hat I_1,I_+,I_+^\mu$, Eqs.(8.17-8.25) from \cite{Martin:2017nhg}, we conclude that our integrals being the same types as $\hat I_1,I_+,I_+^\mu$ in \cite{Martin:2017nhg}, thus they are also both UV and IR finite by power counting.
-Therefore one can apply the Lebesque’s theorem to the sum (\ref{TRI1}).
-We conclude like for the boxes that taking limit $\theta^{\mu\nu}\to0$ in (\ref{TRI1}) and/or (\ref{TRI2}) and the integration procedure in the sum of triangle diagrams (\ref{TRI1}) do commute, thus one can trivially see vanishing of (\ref{TRI2}) in the commutative limit:
+Inspecting and comparing carefully this paper expressions (\ref{tria1})-(\ref{TRI2}), and relevant integrals in this paper appendices B.2.3, B.3.3, C.3.1, C.3.2, with analysis regarding integrals $\hat I_1,I_+,I_+^\mu$, Eqs.(8.18-8.25) from \cite{Martin:2017nhg}, one can see that this paper integrals, being the same types as $\hat I_1,I_+,I_+^\mu$ in \cite{Martin:2017nhg}, are both UV and IR finite by power-counting.
+Therefore we can apply Lebesque’s theorem \cite{Velo,Rudin} to the each of sums $S_{I}^{tri}$ and $S_{II}^{tri}$ separately, and due to the same arguments as for the boxes we conclude that the commutative limit for the full sum holds: